 - “Geoffrey Watts Grogan: A Biographical Sketch,” Evangelical Quarterly 82.3 (October 2010).
 Co-authored with Molly House Spence

 - “The Restitution of All Things in Nineteenth-Century Evangelical Premillennialism” in P. Clarke & T. Claydon (eds.), The Church, the Afterlife and the Fate of the Soul (Woodbridge: Boydell and Brewer, 2009), 349 - 359

 - Review of John Wolffe, The Expansion of Evangelicalism, in Churchman, 122.4 (Winter 2008), 380 - 381

 - “‘Disturbing the Complacency of Religion’?
 The Evangelical Crusades of Dr. Billy Graham and Father Patrick Peyton in Britain, 1951-54,” Journal of 20th Century British History, 18.4 (December 2007), 481 - 513.
 Co-authored with Alana Harris

 Contributor to “Jock Troup and the Fisherman’s Revival” (dir.
 Gary Wilkinson, 2012).
 Aired on UCB TV, August 19 2012.

-I enjoy playing the piano and am regularly involved with leading worship in my local church.
-I also enjoy cooking, musical theatre and cycling.
+Dr. Spence enjoys playing the piano and is regularly involved with leading worship in his local church.
+He also enjoys cooking, musical theatre and cycling.